 To help you use evidence and data to become a confident participant in the policy design and implementation processes.

 Evidence-based policy and implementation is the ‘holy grail’ for Australian public servants.
 But they face many challenges including the dominance of the short term and economic perspectives, the influence of ideology and the need for policy and programs to deal with immediate problems and crises.
-This course – through online presentations and two webinars - explores these challenges.
-It also includes how to critique evidence when you are not an expert and have little time, and how to communicate evidence for greatest policy impact and to guide program implementation.

 The course will explore how to critique evidence when you are not an expert and have little time.
 There will be a particular emphasis on how to communicate evidence for greatest policy impact and to guide program implementation.
 Participants will be involved in hands-on exercises and will also be involved in a longer exercise to gain practical insights into the challenges of making evidence-informed policy that is implementable.